-2. Feed the Sika Deer of Nara Park
+2. Feed The Silk Deer Of Nara Park

 Deer are considered messengers of God in Buddhism and therefore, are allowed to roam freely around all areas of Nara.

-One question you may be asking yourself is well how do all these deer eat in a city park?
+One questions you may be asking yourself is how well do all these deer eat in a city park?

 That’s right, you can buy a special cracker type snacks called shika senbei from vendors around the park to feed the deer with.

 Travel Tip: Once you have run out of food, place your palms facing the deer with your fingers spread out.
 This lets the deer know you have no more food.

 Keep an eye our for sign depicting what deer will do to you.

 The sign in the photo above is like a Pokemon’s moves, right?!
 Bite, Kick, Butt and Take Down.
 Don’t be the person who needs taking to the Pokemon Center to revive.

 Deer here are so used to humans feeding them now that they can get rather pushy…or bitey!